Crypto bull market strategies

 Essentially, all these products allow you to multiply your gains by a given amount by increasing your exposure to the underlying asset - provided the market goes the right way.

 This isn’t always possible - but where it is, consider investing in options that let you get paid out in stablecoins.
-There’s a lot of products offering this including various vaults that pay interest in stablecoins, as well as dozens of DeFi options.
+There are a lot of products offering this including various vaults that pay interest in stablecoins, as well as dozens of DeFi options.

 Of course, in some instances depending on the specific product you’re using, you may still be liable for Income Tax on earnings.
 But even then you’ll still minimize the double taxation that crypto is often subjected to by sticking to assets with a pegged value.